fhnw-ise-qcrypt/oqs-demos/openssh/README.md

 ## Build options

-The Dockerfile provided allows for some customization of the image built:
+The Dockerfile provided allows for some customization of the image built.
+Those build arguments can be used at buildtime via the flag `--build-arg`, e.g. `docker build --build-arg INSTALL_DIR="/some/directory/" -t myimage .`.

+### INSTALL_DIR

+This defines the resultant location of the software installation.

+By default this is `/opt/oqssa` .
+It is recommended to not change this.
+Also, all [usage documentation](USAGE.md) assumes this path.

 ### LIBOQS_BUILD_DEFINES